The Upstream Hydrogen Process

 Today the purified natural gas is sold, almost exclusively by pipeline, to the customers who use natural gas:

-• as a starter molecule in chemicals manufacture (including methanol and ammonia, fertiliser, as well as higher end chemicals) and steel production.
-Also to manufacture of some 70 million tons per year of high carbon (Grey) Hydrogen.
+to reform the gas molecules to manufacture some 70 million tons per year of high carbon (Grey) Hydrogen.
 The other 30 million tonnes per year is Brown Hydrogen, produced from coal.
-Our process can tackle that as well, but in a two-step process.
-Coal to gas to hydrogen.
+Our process can tackle that as well, but it would involve coal gasification followed by the currently described process.

-• or for the intense heat required in the manufacture of products such as glass, ceramics, cement, and the above process of steel manufacture.
+and/or gas is burnt to prodcue the intense heat required in the manufacture of products such as hydrogen, glass, ceramics, cement, and traditional steel manufacture.

 Switching to Hydrogen Production